Call Dr. Sharma's Clinic - From United States and Canada call 703-659-0873. Patients From rest of the world and India call +91-6283487321

 Homeopathic Remedies for Atopic Dermatitis Treatment

-Atopic Dermatitis is a chronic skin condition characterized by dry, itchy skin and skin inflammation.
-It is non-contagious which means it does not spread from one person to another via direct skin-to-skin contact.
-It is also known as atopic eczema,yet another name for it is endogenous eczema.
-When atopic dermatitis occurs in infants, it is referred to as infantile eczema.
-Atopic dermatitis begins in childhood (before the age of 5 yrs and in most cases around 3 months to 6 months) and may continue till adulthood in a few cases.
-Atopic dermatitis shows a remitting (during this phase, skin inflammation clears off) and relapsing (during this phase, this condition flare ups) type of course.
+Atopic Dermatitis is a chronic skin disorder characterised by dry, itchy skin and skin inflammation.
+It is non-contagious, which means it does not spread from one person to another via skin-to-skin contact.
+It is also known as atopic eczema, yet another name for it is endogenous eczema.
+When infants suffer from atopic dermatitis, it is referred to as infantile eczema.
+Atopic dermatitis begins in childhood (before the age of 5 years and in most cases around 3 months to 6 months) and may continue till adulthood in a few cases.
+Atopic dermatitis shows a remitting and relapsing course (the condition is a chronic, long-lasting disease that does not follow a straight line; it is characterized by alternating and unpredictable phases of calm skin and sudden inflammation).
+Homeopathy offers a very effective treatment for such cases.

-Every case of atopic dermatitis presents differently, hence medicines in homeopathy are selected individually for every case.
-The homeopathic medicine selection is based on the totality of symptoms including the site and type of eruption, the worsening and relieving factors, time of itching, sensitivity towards heat and cold, etc.
+Every case of atopic dermatitis presents differently, hence the medicines in homeopathy are selected on a case-by-case basis.
+The prescription is based on the totality of symptoms, including the site and type of eruption, the worsening and relieving factors, time of itching, sensitivity towards heat and cold, etc.

 Biphasic treatment